Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **Data Cleaning and Exploration**

-I will clean and explore each dataset to prepare them for analysis.
+I cleaned and explored each dataset to prepare them for analysis.

 **_dailyActivity_merged Dataset_**

-I used the clean_names function to ensure consistency in the dataset, then i converted the ‘activity_date’ column to date datatype instead of character datatype.
+I employed the clean_names function to ensure consistency in the dataset, then I converted the ‘activity_date’ column to a date datatype instead of a character datatype.

 ``` r
 daily_activity <- daily_activity %>%